Sunnyboys: 1979–1984: Australian success

 Brothers Jeremy and Peter Oxley and Bil Bilson came from the northern New South Wales town of Kingscliff where they played in a garage band called Wooden Horse.
 Richard Burgman (Kamikaze Kids) came from Wagga Wagga.
 Peter Oxley, Bil Bilson and Richard Burgman met in Sydney in 1979 and formed a band with Penny Ward, Shy Imposters, which broke up in early 1980.
 (Phantom Records released a posthumous single "At the Barrier" (PH-6) in 1981).
 Joined by Jeremy Oxley, they formed a new band, Sunnyboys.
 The band's name came from a Sunnyboy, an orange-flavoured water ice in a tetrahedron shaped 'tetra-pack'.
 According to Richard Burgman, the band chose the name because it represented 'bright, happy, young, fun'.
 The band's first public performance was on 15 August 1980, supporting The Lipstick Killers and Me 262, and it quickly became popular in the Sydney band scene.

 In October 1980 Sunnyboys recorded four songs produced by Lobby Loyde.
 These tracks, "Love to Rule", "The Seeker", "What You Need" and "Alone With You", appeared on the band's self-titled and independently released EP on Phantom Records in December 1980.
 The initial pressing of 1,000 copies sold out in two weeks.
 The EP was later remixed and reissued as a 12" EP (PH-11).

 Sunnyboys signed to Mushroom Records in February 1981, becoming the first Sydney-based band on the label.
 Their first single, "Happy Man", was released in July 1981 and peaked at number 26 on the national chart.
 The same month they made an independent EP entitled Happy Birthday, this was given away at gigs.

 Sunnyboys' eponymous debut album was recorded at Alberts Studio in Sydney between May and July 1981 with producer/mentor Lobby Loyde.
 The album peaked at number 13 on the national charts in October 1981.
 A second single was lifted from the album, a re-recorded version of "Alone With You", which peaked at number 28.

 The band recorded their second album, Individuals, in New Zealand in the midst of their heavy touring schedule.
 Individuals was released in May 1982, peaking at number 19.
 The album's lead single "You Need a Friend" peaked at number 38.

-In 1983, Sunnyboys went to the United Kingdom to record their third studio album.
-Get Some Fun was released in April 1984 which peaked at number 36.
-The singles released from the album were "Show Me Some Discipline" (June 1983; peaked at number 44); "Love in a Box" and "Comes as No Surprise".
-Internal dissent plagued the band; Jeremy Oxley was battling mental illness and drinking heavily as a result.
-Sunnyboys announced their break-up in June 1984.
-Their farewell tour produced the album Sunnyboys Real Live, recorded over two nights in Sydney (29 and 30 June), which was released in November 1984.